Ghent University Goes Blended

 In a blended learning environment, both synchronous and asynchronous learning activities are possible:

-• synchronous learning refers to learning activities in which students participate within a fixed time slot.
-During these activities, students can engage in interaction simultaneously, both with the lecturer and with each other.
+• synchronous learning refers to learning activities in which students participate at a fixed time.
+During these activities, students can engage in interaction simultaneously, with the lecturer and with each other.

 • asynchronous learning refers to learning activities in which students participate at their own time and pace.
 They do not interact simultaneously with each other or with lecturers.

-The ratio between online and on-campus activities is dynamic and always depends on subject-specific and educational, socio-psychological, practical and technological factors such as the competencies that you are aiming to achieve, the composition of the student group, safety measures, classroom capacity or the available technology.
+The ratio between online and on-campus activities is dynamic and always depends on content-specific, educational, socio-psychological, practical and technological factors such as the competencies that you are aiming to achieve, the composition of the student group, safety measures, classroom capacity or the available technology.

 Blended education offers lecturers the possibility to deploy a multitude of education, learning or assessment activities, always related to the intended competencies (cf. constructive alignment).